Estimated reading time: 6 minutes

-Recently measures of lipoprotein particles involved in atherosclerosis, which is the main underlying cause of CVD, have been found to be very useful to assess risk.
+Recently measures of lipoprotein particles involved in atherosclerosis, which is the leading underlying cause of CVD, have been found to be very useful to assess risk.
 Examples of such measurements are LDL particle number (LDL-P), apolipoprotein B and lipoprotein(a).

-Although lipoprotein(a) or Lp(a) is a strong risk factor for CVD, the lack of clinical trial data have resulted in Lp(a) being largely ignored by clinical guidelines assessing the prevention of CVD.
+Lp(a) is a strong risk factor for CVD.
+However, the lack of clinical trial data has resulted in Lp(a) being largely ignored by clinical guidelines assessing the prevention of CVD.

-In 2010, the European Atherosclerosis Society (EAS) consensus panel recommended screening for elevated Lp(a), in people at moderate to high risk of cardiovascular disease.
+In 2010, the European Atherosclerosis Society (EAS) consensus panel recommended screening for elevated Lp(a), in people with moderate to high risk of cardiovascular disease.
 Desirable Lp(a) levels < 50 mg/dL were considered a treatment priority, after therapeutic management of LDL-C.